DickensA/hack24_pesto/README.md

 ## So this is what we are working on:

 * Intents - these are the phrases we need to activate the skill
+  * we have the activation intent - let's look at how the intents work together to envoke the scripted actions

 * Lambda function - this is the code that will take the intents and evoke a reaction
+  * how can we input the information from other APIs

 * User Scripts
+  * what would a complete cycle of our conversation look like?

 * Logic
+  * decision trees in alexa how do these work